FIDORA

 The flourishing plants and the several animal species witness how a different agricultural method can improve our life conditions and change our world.

-We have always been carry on with this philosophy and in 2015 we converted to Biodynamic.
+We have always been pursuing this philosophy and in 2015 we converted to Biodynamic.

-We believe in the integration within the winery of animals and animal feeds, perennial plants, flowers and trees, water features, and composting.
+We believe in the integration within the winery of animals and animal feeds, perennial plants, flowers and trees, water features and composting.
 We consider our estate as a selfsufficient organism.
-We make ourselves all biodynamic preparations and we have minimum 1/3 of the soil that we keep no productive and wild both for autochthone plants and for wild animals.
+We make all biodynamic preparations ourselves and we keep at least 1/3 of the soil unproductive and wild to favour the growth of autochthon plants and encourage the presence of wild animals within the farm.

-Our wines reflect the unique features of grape varieties, local geology and climate: our terroir.
+Our wines reflect the unique features of our native grape varieties, our local geology and climate: our terroir.

 Biography